dmlc/gluon-nlp/docs/examples/sentence_embedding/elmo_sentence_representation.md

 Numericalizing the dataset is as straightforward as using the ELMo-specific character-level vocabulary as transformation.
 For details on ELMo's vocabulary, see [ELMoCharVocab](../../api/modules/vocab.rst#gluonnlp.ELMoCharVocab).
+We also calculate the length of each sentence in preparation for batching.

 ```{.python .input}
 vocab = nlp.ELMoCharVocab()